Anteproperispomenon/metamorTHysis/docs/parsing.md

 be a file name, or the name of the phoneme set specified in the phoneme file.

+The phoneme set isn't even required anymore, since the relationship between the various files is specified separately in one of the ".hs" files.
+It's more useful just for someone else reading the file.

 ### Patterns

 Patterns are the most important part of the parser file.